DIAL: Direct Iterative Adversarial Learning for Realistic Multi-Turn Dialogue Simulation: Experimental Setup

 \subsection{Model Configurations}

-We train simulators by fine-tuning Llama-3.3-70B-Instruct using LoRA~\citep{hu2022lora} on datasets of varying sizes (10K, 20K, 40K, 80K, 160K sessions) to explore data scale effects.
-We perform adversarial training on the final checkpoint (160K), producing UserSim-160K-it1, UserSim-160K-it2, and UserSim-160K-it3 through successive refinement iterations.
-For comparison, we evaluate three zero-shot base models: GPT-4o, Kimi-K2-Instruct, and Llama-3.3-70B-Instruct.
+We train simulators by fine-tuning Llama-3.3-70B-Instruct using LoRA~\citep{hu2022lora} on datasets of varying sizes (10K, 40K, 160K sessions) to explore data scale effects.
+We apply DIAL on the final checkpoint, producing UserSim-160K-DIAL-it1, UserSim-160K-DIAL-it2, and UserSim-160K-DIAL-it3 through successive refinement iterations.
+For comparison, we evaluate five zero-shot base models: GPT-4o~\citep{openai2024gpt4o}, GPT-5.2-Chat~\citep{openai2025gpt52}, Kimi-K2-Instruct~\citep{kimiteam2025k2}, Qwen-2.5-7B-Instruct~\citep{qwen2025qwen25}, and Llama-3.3-70B-Instruct.
 Training hyperparameters are provided in Appendix~\ref{app:hyperparameters}.

-The discriminators (UserDisc-base, UserDisc-it1, UserDisc-it2, UserDisc-it3) are token classification models trained from the Llama-3.1-8B-Instruct backbone.
+The discriminators (UserDisc-SFT, UserDisc-DIAL-it1, UserDisc-DIAL-it2, UserDisc-DIAL-it3) are token classification models trained from the Llama-3.1-8B-Instruct backbone.

 For each configuration, we generate 2,000 simulated sessions: 1,000 unique session contexts drawn from real user profiles and conversation histories × 2 simulations per context, with early stopping when conversations naturally conclude.
-Our context construction for user simulation follows the hierarchical structure described in Appendix~\ref{app:context_construction}, including user profiles, multi-session history, and current session grounding.
 To isolate simulator quality effects, we use a fixed set of 14 chatbot models to simulate conversations.